 One reason for the persistence of greenwashing is that companies have spotted a commercial opportunity amid rising awareness of environmental, social and governance (ESG) issues among consumers.

-Meanwhile, the US Securities and Exchange Commission (SEC) has stepped up its efforts to combat greenwashing under the new Biden administration.
-The SEC has established a new enforcement unit to specifically target companies that do not fulfil regulatory requirements on climate-related risk disclosures.12
+Meanwhile, the US Securities and Exchange Commission (SEC) has stepped up its efforts to combat greenwashing under the new Biden administration.4

 While regulation to clamp down on greenwashing is welcome, asset managers have a key role to play in fighting back against the practice, says Jaime Ramos Martin, portfolio manager of Aviva Investors’ Climate Transition Fund.

 “Some companies are good at getting high ESG scores even if the reality is different.
-It’s part of our job to push back and gauge whether those claims stand up.
-When companies tell a rosy story about their revenues and margins over the next five years, investors ask tough questions and try to get at the truth of the matter – they should be doing the same when companies assert their green credentials.”
+It’s part of our job to push back and gauge whether those claims stand up.”

 Some companies are good at getting high ESG scores even if the reality is different